-Michael Lokshin is a Lead Economist in the Development Research Group (Poverty Team) of the World Bank.
+Michael Lokshin is a Lead Economist and Manager in the Development Data Group of the World Bank.
 He received his Ph.D. in Economics from University of North Carolina at Chapel Hill in 1999 after which he joined the research group at the World Bank as a Young Economist (YE program).
 His research focuses on the areas of poverty and inequality measurement, labor economics, and applied econometrics.
 More recently he has been involved in the Bank's efforts to develop the methodology of evaluating the effect of crisis and public policies on households in developing countries.
 He also leads the group of researchers in development of the Software Platform for Automated Economic Analysis (ADePT).

 A Unified Approach to Measuring Poverty and Inequality: Theory and Practice is an introduction to the theory and practice of measuring poverty and inequality, as well as a user's guide for analyzing income or consumption distribution for any standard household dataset using the World Bank's ADePT software.
 The approach taken here considers income standards as building blocks for basic measurement, then uses them to construct inequality and poverty measures.
 This unified approach provides advantages in interpreting and contrasting the measures and in understanding the way measures vary over time and space.

 You have clicked on a link to a page that is not part of the beta version of the new worldbank.org.
 Before you leave, we’d love to get your feedback on your experience while you were here.
 Will you take two minutes to complete a brief survey that will help us to improve our website?

 Thank you for agreeing to provide feedback on the new version of worldbank.org; your response will help us to improve our website.

 Thank you for participating in this survey!
 Your feedback is very helpful to us as we work to improve the site functionality on worldbank.org.